QuantaAlpha/GitTaskBench/README.md

 ```

 * #### **Test Results Analysis**
 After completing the evaluation, if you want to analyze & summary the test results, you can use the statistics command.
-This command will analyze & summary  the evaluation results in the specified directory and output an analysis report:
+This command will analyze & summary  the evaluation results in the specified directory and output an analysis report (.txt):

 ```console
 gittaskbench eval
 ```
+See ```test_reports/``` for a sample.

 👉 That’s it.
 With the above commands you can run, and analyze the agent performance on GitTaskBench.